FREQUENTLY ASKED QUESTIONS ON OUR PRODUCTS

 What types of containers are on the market?

-Basically, we can distinguish two types of containers: building containers, known for example from construction sites and sea containers used mainly for sea transport.
-The main difference between these types mainly concerns construction.
-Marine containers have been designed for long-term use in harsh marine environments.
+Basically, we can distinguish between two types of containers: construction containers, known, for example, from construction sites, and shipping containers used mainly for transport by sea.
+The main difference between these types relates primarily to construction.

 What type of steel are sea containers made of?